BishalMondal07/Mensuration-Calculator/README.md

 # Mensuration-Calculator
-Here, you can calculate Volume, Area, Perimeter, etc of 2D as well as 3D figures.
+It is a calculator made on Python Language where you can calculate Volume, Area, Perimeter, etc of 2D as well as 3D figures.